bjpirt/becoming-a-web-developer/03-server-side-rendering/README.md

 - [ ] Install Node.js - on a Mac, the best way of doing this is to first install [Homebrew](https://docs.brew.sh/Installation) and then to run `brew install node`.
 Once you've done this you should be able to run `node --version` and it should print the version you are using.
 - [ ] Install the Node packages the skeleton uses to run (`express`) - you can do this by opening a terminal, changing directory into the `03-server-side-rendering` folder and running the command `npm install`
 - [ ] Once you've done this, make sure everything's running by running `node index.js`.
 You should see a message saying the server has started.
 You should then be able to visit [http://localhost:8000](http://localhost:8000) in your web browser and see a Hello World message.
+- [ ] **Important:** If you make any changes to the `index.js` file, you'll need to stop and start the server in your terminal as it doesn't pick up the changes automatically.
+It's possible to do this, but it's outside the scope of this tutorial.

+We'll be extending the single list so that we can have multiple lists in this application so that it's a little more realistic.
+There's a default list we'll start with, but then you'll make your app able to handle multiple lists.

 ## Task